DeNoella/pluggable_database/README.md

 ### Task 1
 # Create a new pluggable database(PDB)
+A pluggable database (PDB) is a self-contained database that exists within a container database (CDB) in Oracle's multitenant architecture.
+Each PDB operates independently with its own data and user management, while sharing the underlying resources of the CDB.
+This design allows for efficient resource utilization, easy management, and scalability, making it ideal for hosting multiple applications or environments within a single database system.

 A pluggable database named plsql2024 and the user  is created:

 ### Step 1